Defining a Movement

 - Saints are respectful of people and culture when they do evangelism (Acts 19:7, 37).

-- Saints learn sound doctrine from movement leaders who are able to teach (1 Tim 4:7).
+- Saints learn sound teaching from movement leaders who are able to teach (1 Tim 4:7).

 - Saints are willing to suffer for the sake of the gospel (2 Tim 1:8).